Green tea and green coffee bean extract are both well-known weight loss supplements, but should you choose one over another?

-Green tea has become extremely trendy and popular in America lately for its well-known effects on our health and overall weight loss properties.
-The popularity of green tea has only grown, with more organic and tasteful versions being sought-after, especially among health aficionados.
+Both green tea and green coffee bean extract become extremely trendy in the United States lately for their well-known weight loss properties and overall effects on our health.
+The popularity of green tea has especially grown quickly as more organic and tasteful versions are sought-after, especially among health aficionados.

 Green Coffee Bean Benefits

-Green coffee bean is loaded with pharmacologically active compounds and antioxidants, including chlorogenic acid and caffeine.
-Chlorogenic acid is the most important ingredient in green coffee bean because it is the substance which directly enhances weight loss when green coffee is taken.
+Green coffee bean contains many pharmacologically active compounds and antioxidants, including chlorogenic acid and caffeine.
+Chlorogenic acid is the most important ingredient in the green coffee bean because it is the substance which directly improves your ability to lose weight.

-Caffeine in green coffee bean is similar to all other forms of caffeine, capable of boosting metabolism from around 3 to 11% given the individual.
+Caffeine in the green coffee bean is similar to all other forms of caffeine, capable of boosting metabolism from around 3% to 11% given the individual.

-Chlorogenic acid effectively lowers the absorption of carbohydrates from the digestive tracts and helps to lower blood sugar levels and insulin spikes throughout your normal day.
+Chlorogenic acid effectively lowers the absorption of carbohydrates from the digestive tract which helps to lower blood sugar levels and reduce insulin spikes throughout your normal day.

-Based on the earlier study noted the consumption of large doses of green coffee bean did not come with any negative outcomes, and there were no reported side effects.
-Although coffee itself is loaded with antioxidants and beneficial nutrients; when coffee is roasted, most of the chlorogenic acid is removed, suggesting that it will not yield exactly the same levels of overall fat loss support.
+Based on the study I mentioned earlier, the consumption of large doses of green coffee bean did not come with any significant negative outcomes, and there were no reported side effects.

-Along with this, some participants did drop out of the study but did not claim this to be due to the supplementation itself.
 Urinary tract infection and headaches were noted as reasons for participants leaving, but they did not note any direct causation.
-The presence of caffeine in green coffee could cause several side effects when green coffee bean is taken in excess, with side effects including: anxiety, rapid heartbeat and jitteriness.
+The presence of caffeine in green coffee could cause several side effects if you take green coffee bean in excess.
+Potential side effects include:

 Green Tea Health Benefits

-A study carried out involving 38 Japanese men revealed that participants who took green tea extracts for a period of ten weeks noticed significantly greater amounts of weight loss, when compared to the group that did not drink any green tea.
+A study carried out involving 38 Japanese men revealed that participants who took green tea extracts for ten weeks noticed significantly greater amounts of weight loss when compared to the group that did not drink any green tea.

-“Results from a number of randomized, controlled intervention trials have shown that consumption of GTC (270 mg to 1200 mg/day) may reduce body weight and fat.
+“Results from a number of randomized, controlled intervention trials have shown that consumption of Green Tea Catechins (270 mg to 1200 mg/day) may reduce body weight and fat.
 There are several proposed mechanisms whereby GTC may influence body weight and composition.

-The predominating hypothesis is that GTC influences sympathetic nervous system (SNS) activity, increasing energy expenditure and promoting the oxidation of fat.
-Caffeine, naturally present in green tea, also influences SNS activity, and may act synergistically with GTC to increase energy expenditure and fat oxidation.” http://www.sciencedirect.com/science/article/pii/S0955286310001609
+The predominating hypothesis is that Green Tea Catechins (GTC) influences the sympathetic nervous system (SNS) activity, increasing energy expenditure and promoting the oxidation of fat.
+Caffeine that is naturally present in green tea also influences SNS activity, and may act synergistically with GTC to increase energy expenditure and fat oxidation.”

-Americans should be drinking more high quality green tea; it is a fact!
+Americans should be drinking more green tea; it is a fact!

 Many people prefer to drink their tea with milk and/or sugar.